mchez808/treehouse/git_cmds/branches+merging.md

 It's a good idea to ensure your topic branch is based on the `master` branch, if you're planning to merge it back into `master`.

+## Viewing Differences Between Branches

+What if you forgot what's on a branch?
+Suppose you've gotten pulled away for a week.
+Or suppose it's not even your branch, but one created by a collaborator.
+Branches can be transferred to other repositories, and you're going to need a convenient way to see what's on those branches.

+### diff between branches

+`git diff master testing`

+* You aren't resricted to the branch that's currently checked out.

+* * e.g., `git diff alternate-branch1 alternate-branch2`

+* When you type only one branch name, Git will compare the contents of the working directory that you're in, to that branch.

+### diff between commits

+Since a branch is just a pointer to a specific commit, you can use `diff` between two SHAs or two branches.

+`git diff [earlier SHA] [later SHA]`

+`git log -p`
+You can see individual changes that went into this commit.

 Notes: